kolxy/ServiceBus-demo/README.md

 FHL.
 2023 May

 ## Setup
-To make run the demo, make sure you have .env file at root directory with following variables:
+To run the demo, make sure you have `.env` file at root directory with following variables:
 ```
 SERVICE_BUS_CONNECTION_STRING = <your service bus connection string>
 SERVICE_BUS_QUEUE_NAME = <your service bus queue name>